carpentries-incubator/lc-webscraping/index.md

 root: .
 ---

+**This lesson is not currently maintained.
+It was intended to be a lesson for librarians as part of the [Library Carpentry](https://librarycarpentry.org/) lesson program.
+In 2023, [the Library Carpentry Curriculum Advisory Committee](https://carpentries.org/curriculum-advisors/) requested that the lesson be transferred to The Carpentries Incubator, in the hope that members of the community may find it and wish to take ownership of its development.**

+**If you would like to become a maintainer for this lesson and take charge of its development, please [open an issue on the repository](https://github.com/carpentries-incubator/lc-webscraping/) and a member of The Carpentries team will help you get started.**

 Web scraping is the process of extracting data from websites.
 Some data that is available on the web is presented in a format that makes it easier to collect and use it, for example in the form of downloadable comma-separated values (CSV) datasets that can then be imported in a spreadsheet or loaded into a data analysis